pkubowicz/pitest-gradle-sandbox/README.md

-A simple project showing advantages and disadvantages of [Pitest](https://pitest.org/).
+A simple project showing advantages and disadvantages of [Pitest](https://pitest.org/), prepared for a [Medium article](https://medium.com/nexocode/mutation-testing-too-good-to-be-true-a10105896da2) I wrote.

 Run with default mutation engine: